laerkestenby/webpage/team/index.md

 Our lab shares the passion for data science and a thrive to make a difference for people with diabetes.
 We come from diverse backgrounds (data science, engineering, epidemiology, mathematics, medicine, sport science) and enjoy collaborations across disciplines.
 We aim to create a professional working environment that embraces our differences, encourages out-of-the-box thinking, and where there is a place for the famous Danish ‘hygge’.

-We currently have an open **postdoc** position.
-Details and application form [here](https://midtjob.dk/ad/researcher-in-machine-learning-and-clinical-prediction-at-steno-diabetes-center-a/xul9ac).

 {% include section.html %}

 {% include list.html data="members" component="portrait" filters="role: pi" %}